Are Næss

-Are Næss (born 14 November 1942 in Bergen) is a Norwegian physician and politician for the Christian Democratic Party.
+Are Næss (14 November 1942 – 12 August 2024) was a Norwegian physician and politician for the Christian Democratic Party.

+Life and career

-He was elected to the Norwegian Parliament from Hordaland in 1993, and was re-elected on one occasion.
+Næss was elected to the Norwegian Parliament from Hordaland in 1993, and was re-elected on one occasion.

 Næss studied English and later medicine, becoming a specialist in infectious diseases 1986.
 He worked as a doctor, and from 1993 he was a professor at Haukeland University Hospital.
+Næss died on 12 August 2024, at the age of 81.